Su Bingwen: Biography

-After the Mukden Incident occurred Gen. Su kept his isolated command beyond the Hsingan Mts. free of both any of the fighting or any bodies of Japanese troops, and doing nothing of importance in support of either Manchukuo or Gen. Ma Zhanshan.
-In consequence the farmers settled along the Chinese Eastern Railway mainline west of Tsitsihar had remained undisturbed by the upheaval gripping the land and were able to get in their harvests.
+After the Mukden Incident occurred, Gen. Su kept his isolated command beyond the Greater Khingan mountain range free of both any of the fighting or any bodies of Japanese troops, and doing nothing of importance in support of either Manchukuo or Gen. Ma Zhanshan.
+In consequence the farmers settled along the Chinese Eastern Railway mainline west of Qiqihar had remained undisturbed by the upheaval gripping the land and were able to get in their harvests.

 Then on September 27, when the Japanese turned their attentions south to restore the security of the vital facilities in the South of Manchuria endangered by the volunteer forces there, Gen. Su Bingwen's soldiers staged a mutiny seizing hundreds of Japanese civilians and isolated military personnel as hostages.
-The mutineers, calling themselves the Heilungkiang National Salvation Army moved eastwards aboard trains towards Tsitsihar to join Gen. Ma Zhanshan in re-capturing that provincial capital.
+The mutineers, calling themselves the Heilongjiang National Salvation Army moved eastwards aboard trains towards Qiqihar to join Gen. Ma Zhanshan in re-capturing that provincial capital.

-Ma Zhanshan had emerged onto the plains again from his shelter in the Little Hsingan range along the Amur River after the Japanese had defeated the forces in the north.
+Ma Zhanshan had emerged onto the plains again from his shelter in the Lesser Khingan Range along the Amur River after the Japanese had defeated the forces in the north.
 He arrived in Longmen County in September and established relationship with Su Bingwen's force.
-But from September to December 1932, nearly 30,000 Japanese and Manchukuoan soldiers including the Japanese 14th Division and the 4,500 Mongol Cavalrymen of the Manchukuoan "Hsingan" Army directed a fierce campaign at Su and Ma's troops.
+But from September to December 1932, nearly 30,000 Japanese and Manchukuoan soldiers including the Japanese 14th Division and the 4,500 Mongol Cavalrymen of the Manchukuoan "Khingan" Army directed a fierce campaign at Su and Ma's troops.

 On November 28, 1932, Japanese 14th division attacked Ma Zhanshan and Su Bingwen around Qiqihar.
 Japanese planes bombed Ma Zhanshan's headquarters in Hailar.
 By December 3, the Japanese took over Hailar's Ma Zhanshan headquarters.
 The following day, after heavy fighting, Ma Zhanshan and Su Bingwen and the remnants of their forces left Hailar for the Soviet border and entered Russian territory on December 5.
 Most of their troops were transferred to Rehe.

 After the retreat to the Soviet Union, Su returned to Nanjing, via Germany and served the KMT government as a military board member and military inspection group director during the Second Sino-Japanese War.
 He retired in 1945 to go to Beijing.

-After the end of the Chinese Civil War in February 1955, Su served in Heilongjiang Province as member of the CPPCC Standing Committee, a member of the CPPCC National Committee, and member of the provincial People's Committee, and was Founding Director, Provincial vice chairman of the Chinese Kuomintang Revolutionary Committee, among other posts.
-On July 9, 1957, he became a government counselor and managed in Harbin.
-He died in May 1975.
+In February 1955, Su served in Heilongjiang Province as member of the CPPCC Standing Committee, a member of the CPPCC National Committee, and member of the provincial People's Committee, and was Founding Director, Provincial vice chairman of the Revolutionary Committee of the Chinese Kuomintang, among other posts.
+On 9 July 1957, he became a government counselor and managed in Harbin.
+He was targeted during the Anti-Rightist Campaign.

+On 22 May 1975, Su died at Heilongjiang Province Hospital in Harbin.